 Fruit Haven Ecovillage

-Fruit Haven Ecovillage is a relatively new, primarily raw, plant based ecovillage and permaculture food forest project located in Chuchumbleza, Morona-Santiago, about 45 minutes from Terra Frutis.
+Fruit Haven Ecovillage is a primarily raw, plant based ecovillage and permaculture food forest project located in Chuchumbleza, Morona-Santiago, about 45 minutes from Terra Frutis.

 Rainbow Crystal Land